linode/docs/docs/guides/networking/linode-network/difference-between-tcp-and-udp/index.md

 ---
 slug: difference-between-tcp-and-udp
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
 description: 'What is the difference between TCP and UDP?
-We explain how each works, the key differences between these two internet protocols.
-Learn more here!'
-og_description: 'What is the difference between TCP and UDP?
-We explain how each works, the key differences between these two internet protocols.
-Learn more here!'
+This guide explains how each works, the key differences between these two internet protocols.
+Learn more here.'
 keywords: ['difference between tcp and udp','what is tcp and udp','tcp vs udp','tcp/udp']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2022-02-28
+published: 2022-03-25
 modified_by:
   name: Linode
 title: "The Difference Between TCP and UDP Explained | Linode"